-- delivering written notice of revocation to our Corporate Secretary at 2 Mill & Main Place, Suite 395, Maynard, Massachusetts 01754; - submitting a later dated proxy; or - · attending the annual meeting and voting in person.
+- delivering written notice of revocation to our Corporate Secretary at 2 Mill & Main Place, Suite 395, Maynard, Massachusetts 01754; - · submitting a later-dated proxy; or - attending the annual meeting via the live webcast available at www.meetingcenter.io/284357426 and voting.

 Your attendance at the annual meeting will not, by itself, constitute a revocation of your proxy.
-You may also be represented by another person present at the annual meeting by executing a form of proxy designating that person to act on your behalf.
+You may also be represented by another person attending the annual meeting by executing a form of proxy designating that person to act on your behalf.